Why Study at Swinburne?

 SUT continued to be recognized nationally as a leader teaching quality in the Victorian tertiary sector.
 The Good Universities Guide 2013 reflects SUTs strengths in science and research - for more click here.

 With expertise in optical, infrared and radio astronomy, computational and theoretical astrophysics, we observe and even simulate the most exciting astrophysical phenomena.
 Our research strengths cover all major areas of astronomy, from cosmology and the large-scale structure of the Universe, to quasars and the most distant known galaxies, to clusters and groups of galaxies, down to our own Milky Way, its structure and fascinating contents: stars, planets, pulsars, neutron stars and globular clusters.
 Our astronomers use the Keck twin 10-metre telescopes!
-The Keck Observatory in Hawaii comprises the world's largest optical telescopes and CAS astronomers are now observing there for up to 20 nights per year.
-CAS is also home to 'The Green Machine' and the GPU-based 'gSTAR', two of Australia's most powerful supercomputers.
+The Keck Observatory in Hawaii comprises the world's largest optical telescopes and SUT astronomers are now observing there for up to 20 nights per year.
+SUT is also home to 'The Green Machine' and the GPU-based 'gSTAR', two of Australia's most powerful supercomputers.
 These are excellent research tools in key areas of astronomy ranging from simulations of large-scale structure formation to the processing of enormous data volumes collected from radio telescopes.
-CAS is the only astronomy department in the southern hemisphere with its own supercomputer.
+CAS and DPA is the only astronomy group in the southern hemisphere with its own supercomputer.